javierhbr/fargate-nestjs-thread-service/scripts/README.md

    ```

 4. **Document here:**
-   Add section to this README explaining the script
+   Add section to this README explaining:
+   - Purpose and use cases
+   - Usage examples
+   - Parameters and options
+   - Environment variables
+   - Expected output

 5. **Add to package.json (if npm script):**
    ```json